Gift and Estate Tax

 ⦁ Follow the highest professional standards while preparing the report

 The estimation of fair market value of the property that is being transferred, during gift and or at death, is a key aspect of our federal and gift tax environment.
-The valuation of the asset being transferred should be done at proper stages of estate planning process by qualified, credentialed business appraisers in order to ensure a defensible (and potentially dispute-free) transfer.
+The valuation of the asset being transferred should be done at proper stages of the estate planning process by qualified, credentialed business appraisers in order to ensure a defensible (and potentially dispute-free) transfer.
 As a person engaged in estimating this value, the business appraiser plays a critical role in the estate planning process.

 The various stages during which the taxpayer might need valuation positions include: